-Mubashar Khokhar is the Managing Director of Bank Islam Brunei Darussalam.
+Mubashar Khokhar is a Managing Director at Fajr Capital and covers investments.
+Between 2015 and 2021, he served as the CEO / Managing Director and Board member of BIBD (on full-time secondment from Fajr Capital).
 He is a seasoned financial services professional with more than 30 years’ experience across fifteen developed and emerging markets, including the USA, Europe, Asia, Africa and the Gulf Cooperation Council (GCC).
 Prior to Fajr Capital, Mr Khokhar was the CEO of Ajman Bank, a publicly listed Shari’a compliant bank in UAE, and also served as the CEO of Badr Al-Islami/Mashreq Al-Islami, a wholly owned subsidiary of MashreqBank.
 During his reign, Ajman Bank received widespread industry recognition, including the coveted ‘Best Domestic Bank’ award in 2011.
 Mr Khokhar has previously served on the Board of Directors of Badr Al-Islami and SAMBA Pakistan Ltd, and held senior positions in American Express Bank and Bank of America.
 He has an MBA and BBA (Hon.) from Ohio University, USA.

 Atif Mahmood is a Managing Director at Fajr Capital and covers principal investments.
 He has led Fajr Capital’s investments in the oil and gas (including the successful acquisition and subsequent exit of National Petroleum Services), industrial manufacturing, and infrastructure sectors, and serves on the board and executive committees of various portfolio companies.
 Prior to joining Fajr Capital, he worked at PwC in Dubai and Karachi.
 He is a qualified Chartered Accountant, Chartered Management Accountant and Chartered Financial Analyst, with a record-setting nine gold medals at the Institute of Chartered Accountants in Pakistan and a joint third highest in the world in Financial Accounting at the Chartered Institute of Management Accountants in the United Kingdom.